Unduk Ngadau 2022

 Unduk Ngadau 2022 was the 62nd edition of the Unduk Ngadau pageant.
 The pageant was held on 31 May 2022 at Hongkod Koisaan Hall, Kadazandusun Cultural Association, Penampang, Sabah.
-Freneritta Sobitun of Sandakan was crowned by the outgoing titleholder, Maya Hejnowska of Api-Api at the end of the event.
+This year, Kaamatan was held extravagantly after a couple of years facing the COVID-19 pandemic.
+Frenerietta Sobitun of Sandakan was crowned by the outgoing titleholder, Maya Hejnowska of Api-Api, at the end of the event.